-Muslims are found in literally hundreds of different ethnic groups around the world.
-Possibly three quarters of the world’s Muslims are not from an Arabic background; however, Mohammed’s Arab lifestyle and cultural background have profoundly influenced Islam.
+Muslims are found in hundreds of ethnic groups around the world.
+Possibly three quarters of the world’s Muslims are not from an Arabic background.
+However, Mohammed’s ancient Arab cultural practices, lifestyle and background have profoundly influenced Islam.
 Knowing that Islam has such deep roots in Arabia it would be good for all Christians to understand that God really loves Arabs.
 The Bible is a major source of Arab genealogies.
 We know that there are at least three types of Middle-Eastern Arabs: the Joktanites, the Ishmaelites and the Keturahites.

 The Descendants of Joktan